 This workshop allows students to brainstorm, write, and refine a personal statement essay required for UC or private college applications.
 Students will have several opportunities to work one-on-one with instructors and revise their drafts:

-We are currently accepting registrations for the Spring College Essay Workshop:
+We are currently accepting registrations for the Spring College Planning Workshop:

 - Cost for each course is $150.
 Scholarships are available to those who qualify; see Financial Aid Application form for more information.